peterbaudains/practical-guide-to-data-science-projects/README.md

 Some of the code snippets used in this presentation are intended to be run on a command line interface to the machine you are using (e.g. cmd in Windows, Terminal on Linux/Mac).

-Being comfortable using some command line tools is a really handy skill.
+Being comfortable using some command line tools is a handy skill to have.
 There's plenty of free online resources available for learning the basics:

 1. https://ubuntu.com/tutorials/command-line-for-beginners
 2. https://www.freecodecamp.org/news/command-line-for-beginners/